Child Welfare

 DCYF-Reviewable Critical Incidents

-DCYF is limited by statute (RCW 74.13.640) to reviewing only those child fatalities and near fatalities that are maltreatment-related and where there was prior DCYF involvement within the 12 months preceding the incident.
+DCYF is required by statute (RCW 74.13.640) to review child fatalities and near fatalities that are maltreatment-related and where DCYF provided services to the child or youth within 12 months prior to the incident.

 For example, DCYF would not review a case if the family had no child welfare history in the past year, even if a critical incident occurred.

-Formal reports are required for fatalities that fit the above requirements and are posted to this page.
+Child fatality reports that fit the above requirements are posted to this page.

 Critical Incident Data and Briefings